vondrejc/FFTHomPy/examples/sparse/README.md

 File [diffusion_comp_residua.py](#diffusion_compresidua.py) computes problem defined in [diffusion.py](#diffusion.py) with different solution rank-r and shows the evolution of the norm during the Minimal Residual iteration.
 For more details see section 4.2. of the paper.

-File [diffusion_comp_time.py](#diffusion_comp_time.py) use problem defined in [diffusion.py](#diffusion.py) with material 0 (square inclusion with isotropic material) and material 3 (square inclusion with anisotropic material).
+File [diffusion_comp_time.py](#diffusion_comp_time.py) use problem defined in [diffusion.py](#diffusion.py) with material 0 (square inclusion) and material 3 (square inclusion with anisotropic material).
 This file computes the computational time at the same level of accuracy for the scheme with exact integration (Ga).
  The full solution is calculated on a grid of size (N,...,N) while the low-rank solution on the grid (3N,...,3N) with a solution rank to achieve the same level of accuracy as full scheme.
 For more details see section 4.4. of the paper.

-File [diffusion_comp_time_stochastic_material.py](#diffusion_comp_time_stochastic_material.py) use problem defined in [diffusion.py](#diffusion.py) with material 2 (stochastic material with isotropic material) and material 4 (stochastic material with anisotropic material).
+File [diffusion_comp_time_stochastic_material.py](#diffusion_comp_time_stochastic_material.py) use problem defined in [diffusion.py](#diffusion.py) with material 2 (stochastic material) and material 4 (stochastic material with anisotropy).
 Both full and low-rank solutions are calculated on a grid of size (N,...,N).
-The ranks of the low-rank solution are chosen such that it achieves a relative error below $10^-3$ or $10^−6$
+The ranks of the low-rank solution are chosen such that it achieves a relative error below $10^-3$ or $10^−6$.
+For more details see section 4.4. of the paper.

 ## Plot results

 File [plots.py](#plots.py) contains procedures which creates .pdf figures with results.